insightbackup/aqmap/README.md

 Processed data was stored in a PostGIS database, allowing selection of geographic nearest neighbors using the efficient k-nearest-neighbors algorithm.
-Entries were indexed based on their longitude and latitude, stored in a geography column, leading to a 10x speedup for queries grouped by locaton.
+Entries were indexed based on their longitude and latitude, stored in a geography column, leading to a 10x speedup for queries grouped by location.

 ### Presentation
-The PostGIS database can be interactively queried from the online dashboard, which was built using Dash.
+The Postage's database can be interactively queried from the online dashboard, which was built using Dash.